March 2025 United States deportations of Venezuelans

-In March 2025, the United States deported 238 Venezuelans to El Salvador, to be immediately and indefinitely imprisoned without trial and without prison sentences nor release dates.
+In March 2025, the United States deported 238 illegal immigrants from Venezuela alleged to be gang members to El Salvador, to be immediately and indefinitely imprisoned without trial and without prison sentences nor release dates.
+Of these, 137 were deported under the Alien Enemies Act and 101 under regular immigration law.
 They were detained at the maximum security Terrorism Confinement Center (CECOT), a prison with human rights concerns, as part of an agreement to jail U.S. deportees there in exchange for money.
 They were not given due process such as fair trials, and thus have no orders or sentencing for either the deportations themselves or the imprisonment immediately on arrival.
-Many deportees have no criminal charges, records, nor convictions in either country.
-The second Trump administration alleges that the deportees are gang members, but often without any solid evidence, and consequently, innocent individuals have been deported and imprisoned without any fixed term, including instances in which the deportation itself was admitted to be a mistake.
-The administration is doubling down on its actions and refuses to acknowledge or rectify any issues.
-Although the deportations themselves were well-publicized afterward, the U.S. did not publish the Venezuelans' names, nor did it acknowledge the fate and whereabouts of individuals to the public, their families, or their legal representation.
-Their names were later leaked by CBS News.

-The legal justification for their deportation was the Alien Enemies Act of 1798, which gives the president wartime authority to summarily arrest and deport citizens of a nation that is in a declared war with the U.S., or which perpetrates, attempts, or threatens an "invasion or predatory incursion."
+The Alien Enemies Act of 1798 gives the president wartime authority to summarily arrest and deport citizens of a nation that is in a declared war with the U.S., or which perpetrates, attempts, or threatens an "invasion or predatory incursion".
 U.S. president Donald Trump invoked the act on the basis that the Venezuelan criminal gang Tren de Aragua was invading the United States at the behest of the Venezuelan government.
 He ordered accused members of Tren de Aragua removed with expediency that did not leave time to defend against the accusations that they were gang members.
 The deportees arrived in El Salvador after the judge in a class action lawsuit, J.G.G. v.
 Trump, had issued a temporary restraining order pausing deportations under the act and ordered any such flights to be stopped or turned around.
 The flights did not stop, setting up a confrontation between the Trump administration and the courts.
 They were transferred to CECOT by bus immediately when they arrived at El Salvador International Airport.